-Other holdings mainly comprise seeding of own Funds which have been launched (details of which are set out in the Chairman's Statement and Operating Review on pages 4 to 13).
+Other holdings mainly comprise seeding of own Funds which have been launched (details of which are set out in the Chairman's Statement on pages 4 to 13) and other investments that are held in the Principal Finance division.

-The year end positions arising from market-making activities are in line with those maintained throughout 2014.
+The year end positions arising from market-making activities are in line with those maintained throughout 2015.
 Both the permitted size of each trading book and the size of individual positions are predetermined and dealers are set prescribed limits within which they can deal.
-Day-to-day risk monitoring is carried out by the Head of the Shore Capital Markets division and the Compliance Department.
+Day-to-day risk monitoring is carried out by the Head of the Capital Markets division and the Compliance Department.